 Q3.
 You've said motors over 100 hp/75 kW need, along with AEGIS, an insulated bearing.
 But those are expensive and difficult to install.
 Can you just use two AEGIS rings instead, one at each end of the motor?

-One insulated bearing, opposite the AEGIS ring, seems to be necessary to stop circulating current.
+One insulated bearing opposite the AEGIS ring seems necessary to stop the circulating current.
 Lots of motor manufacturers are now installing insulated bearings at the non-drive end of larger motors.
 They do this with motors of 75 to 125 hp and up.

 As for the expense: Yes, it's expensive.
 But not as expensive as bearing failure.
 Say you've got a 200 hp motor, with one SGR, on a drive.
-The motor is protected against shaft voltage discharge, but not circulating current.
+The motor is protected against shaft voltage discharge but not circulating current.
 So a bearing may fail.
 If that happens, it'll cost $5,000 to repair it.
-Plus you'll need to ship it wherever for repair, plus you'll have the cost of downtime.
-To add an insulated bearing costs a lot less than the repair and downtime, by far.
+Plus, you'll need to ship it wherever for repair, plus you'll have the cost of downtime.
+Add an insulated bearing costs a lot less than the repair and downtime, by far.

 AEGIS Rings also come with a 2-year extended warranty against bearing fluting damage.
 No other form of protection against VFD-caused bearing damage offers a warranty like this.